automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nanshiungosaurus.md

 # Nanshiungosaurus
-## Description: A bizarre therizinosaur from Asia.
+## A bizarre therizinosaur from Asia.